Steven King (footballer): Assistant coaching

 Upon retiring from playing, King shifted to coaching at St Kilda for the 2010 and 2011 Seasons.

 In 2011, King moved to the Western Bulldogs where he was a part of the coaching panel for the 2016 AFL Premiership win and the 2021 Grand Final side.

 At the conclusion of the 2021 season, King accepted a senior assistant coaching role with the Gold Coast Suns under senior coach Stuart Dew.
-He was appointed caretaker senior coach prior to Round 18, 2023 for the remainder of the 2023 season, after the club sacked senior coach Stuart Dew mid-season.
-King then coached Gold Coast Suns for a total of seven games with two wins and five losses to finish in fifteenth place on the ladder and did not make finals.
+He was appointed caretaker senior coach prior to Round 18, 2023 for the remainder of the 2023 season, after the club sacked Dew mid-season.
+King then coached the Suns for seven games, with two wins and five losses.
+The team finished in fifteenth place on the ladder and did not make the finals.

 King was not retained as Gold Coast Suns senior coach at the end of the 2023 season and was replaced by Damien Hardwick.
-King then left the Gold Coast Suns at the end of the 2023 season when he accepted an offer to join his former club Geelong as an assistant coach in 2024.
+King left the Suns at the end of the 2023 season, after accepting an offer to join his former club, Geelong, as an assistant coach under senior coach Chris Scott in 2024.

-At the conclusion of the 2023 season, King returned to Geelong and accepted a senior assistant coaching role under senior coach Chris Scott.

 Melbourne Demons

 In September 2025, King was appointed as the senior coach of the Melbourne Football Club, starting from the 2026 AFL season.
+King replaced caretaker senior coach Troy Chaplin who replaced senior coach Simon Goodwin after Goodwin was sacked in the middle of the 2025 AFL season.
+He beat former Collingwood coach Nathan Buckley for the role as head coach.
+Other candidates included Brendon Lade, James Kelly and Daniel Giansiracusa.